fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

 When queries and mutations are used, GraphQL uses the HTTP protocol in the communication.
-In case of subsctiptions, the communication between client and server happens with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+In case of subscriptions, the communication between client and server happens with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

-The below code registers a WebSocketServer object to listen the WebSocket connectionts, besides the usual HTTP connections that the server listens.
+The below code registers a WebSocketServer object to listen the WebSocket connections, besides the usual HTTP connections that the server listens.
 The second part of the definition registers a function that closes the WebSocket connection on server shutdown.

 WebSockets are a perfect match for communication in the case of GraphQL subscriptions since when WebSockets are used, also the server can initiate the communication.